 - To create a learning environment to aid in stimulating the social, emotional and educational growth of the individuals registered in the program.

 - To teach the educational and social skills required to re-enter mainstream education and facilitated life-long learning.

 - To provide direct support services to individuals and families including counselling, information and referrals, assessment and therapy.

 Cornwall Alternative School (CAS) was established in 1972 as a community response to a situation that existed in Regina’s core areas.
-A team of social workers recognized the need for an alternative learning environment for a percentage of Regina’s youth that were not attending the regular school systems for a variety of reasons-many stemming primarily from poverty related issues.
+A team of social workers recognised the need for an alternative learning environment for a percentage of Regina’s youth that were not attending the regular school systems for a variety of reasons-many stemming primarily from poverty related issues.
 The department of education and Social Services agreed there was a need and settled upon mutual funding for a program to reach these adolescents.
-Initially, the school began as a drop-in centre where “street kids” could enroll in correspondence classes and make gains both socially and educationally through the school’s unique program.Cornwall’s program quickly evolved into a more formal middle school educational facility with the eventual addition of three Teachers, two Counsellors, a Principal/CEO and a cook.
+Initially, the school began as a drop-in centre where “street kids” could enrol in correspondence classes and make gains both socially and educationally through the school’s unique program.Cornwall’s program quickly evolved into a more formal middle school educational facility with the eventual addition of three Teachers, two Counsellors, a Principal/CEO and a cook.
 In recent years an Outreach Worker and a Grade 10 classroom were added.